ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/signalconst_generic.md

 ---
+noindex: true
-Title: "Generic Data Type - ScottPlot 4.1 Cookbook"
+title: "Generic Data Type - ScottPlot 4.1 Cookbook"
 Description: "SignalConst supports other data types beyond just double arrays.
 You can use this plot type to display data in any numerical format that can be cast to a double."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71